By Jen Taylor, LCSW-C, RPT-S

 Other things that help Seasonal Affective Disorder include:

 - Getting a light box.
 Because Seasonal Affective Disorder is often triggered by the reduction in natural sunlight, a light box may help you.
 A light box is an inexpensive device that you can place on your desk or table.
 It simulates natural sunlight (without any of the harmful UV rays or skin coloration worries) and it can help boost your mood.
 Light boxes are usually most helpful if used first thing in the morning.
 Before purchasing a light box, talk with your doctor for more specific recommendations.
 (I have one and it works well for me!)

 - Spending time outside.
 Another helpful strategy is to go outside, if possible, especially during times when the sun is out.
 If this is not possible, even looking at sunny nature scenes or taking a virtual nature walk (search for this on YouTube) can be helpful.
 Change your screensaver to a bright and sunny destination, open your blinds/curtains, or add a colorful plant to your home environment.

 - Creating healthy habits.
 As much as possible, try to stick to healthy habits and routines.
 Go to bed and get up at the same time each day.
 Eat a balanced diet.
 Take walks, do some gentle stretching or exercises.
 Connect with friends and family members in real life, through online meetings, or even by telephone.

 Reach out for additional emotional support and psychotherapy with JCS during the winter months and you may notice that getting support helps your symptoms improve before the flowers start to bloom in the spring.

-Jen Taylor, LCSW-C is a Clinical Therapist at Jewish Community Services.
+Jen Taylor, LCSW-C, RPT-S is Senior Manager of Clinical Development at Jewish Community Services.